witnessmenow/ESP32-Trinity/FAQ.md

 ### Why is it called the "Trinity"?

-"Trinity" has a a lot of significance for Irish people.
+"Trinity" has a lot of significance for Irish people.

 The Trinity Knots symbol is something from Irish/Celtic history and is instantly recognizable as a symbol of Ireland.
 There are examples of artifacts dating back to the 8th century with Trinity Knots on them.